 If you’re unsure about whether you want to keep reading, you can always bookmark this page and come back to it later.

-Every person’s experience of dying will be different, so it’s difficult to predict exactly what or how quickly any changes will happen.
+Every person’s experience of dying will be different.
+So it’s difficult to predict exactly what changes will happen, or how quickly.

 Some people will decline very gradually but for others it may be very quick.

-There are some changes that are common to the dying process which are likely to happen in the last few weeks, days and hours.
+But, there are some common end of life signs in the last few weeks, days and hours.

-The changes that happen when a person with a brain tumour is dying fall into five categories:
+There are five categories of changes that happen when a person with a brain tumour is dying:

 - Less need for food and drink